ooni/ooni.org/content/support/faq.md

 ### What are the risks of running OONI Probe?

-To our knowledge, no one has ever gotten into trouble as a result of running OONI Probe.
-That said, running OONI Probe can potentially be risky.
+Running OONI Probe can potentially be risky, depending on your threat model and the country you're running OONI Probe from.

 Some things to take into account: